UK Value Investor

 If the answer is yes then perhaps you should look elsewhere for a more trustworthy source of returns.

-Specific to the defence industry is the actual defence cuts that are going through and further possible cuts in the future.
+Specific to the defence industry are the actual defence cuts that are going through and further possible cuts in the future.
 Although these cuts are real, BAE seems to think that they can mitigate much, if not all, of the cuts through efficiency and diversification.
-Another industry factor is the gradual change to fixed price contracts, which could hurt margins going forward.
+Another industry factor is the gradual change to fixed-price contracts, which could hurt margins going forward.

 However, I don’t see that any of these risks seriously undermine the case that BAE will still exist in 10 years and will very likely be earning significantly more at that point than it does now.